threefoldfoundation/info_cloud/src/evdc/evdc_manual_backup.md

-# Manual Back-Up
+## Create a manual back-up

-Creating a manual back-up might be relevant when you want to save a particular configuration.
+When you want to save particular configurations, a manual back-up always comes in handy.

 Executing a back-up is easy :

-- Click on the `+ CREATE BACKUP` button in the upper right corner
+- Click on the `+ CREATE BACKUP` button in the upper right corner.
 - Give your backup a name and press `CONFIRM`.

-Now the back-up has been made and is available for restore purposes for 1 month.
+Now the back-up has been made and can be restored for a period of 1 month before being deleted.